 It has speed – at 42mph / 68kph it’s only a shade slower than the Mavic 2, and it can climb at 4 meters a second.
 A better measure of stability, though, is the descent speed (descending without falling over is trickier for quadcopters).
 This is set at a nippy 3 m/s in normal mode or 5 m/s in Sport mode, which suggests DJI are pretty confident of their design.
 With a 302mm diagonal distance when opened up, they have reason to be.

-As mentioned, the new camera is based around a half-inch CMOS sensor with a 48-megapixel quad-bayer filter.
+As mentioned, the new camera is based around a half-inch CMOS sensor with a 48-megapixel quad-Bayer filter.
 This effectively means there are four pixels with different levels of sensitivity within each of the red, green, and blue that make up the 12-megapixel Bayer filter.
 The upshot is data which HDR processing can make more use of.
-I was prepared for this to be a marketing gimick, but it has to be said that – though DJI already stretches a lot from their smaller image sensors – this does seem to stand out.
+I was prepared for this to be a marketing gimmick, but it has to be said that – although DJI already stretches a lot from their smaller image sensors – this does seem to stand out.

 The FOV is 84-degrees, an equivalent focal length of 24mm, with an ƒ/2.8 aperture and 1m to infinity focus.
 ISO is 100-6400, limited to 3200 in 48-megapixel mode.
-There is still some noise, even in good light, as you’d expect from a sensor which is only a little larger in surface area than the Mavic Mini, but – against a natural competitor: the PowerEgg X – that really tells.
-The 3-axis gimbal is also clearly doing good work, so much so that, if you’re flying FPV and wack the drone into a tight turn at 40 mph, when the gimbal is forced to make a sharp movement with the airframe you’re almost surprised.
+There is still some noise, even in good light, as you’d expect from a sensor which is only a little larger in surface area than the Mavic Mini.
+Against a similarly-priced competitor: the PowerEgg X – which also has a 1/2.3 sensor – that size really seems to show.
+The 3-axis gimbal is also clearly doing good work; sudden movements are rare.

 Atop possibly the best gimbal programming in the business, DJI have chosen to mention software stabilization in the QuickShots in their press materials.
 Since these are accelerated video, I imagine they’re saying the processing has improved, which is great, but I couldn’t detect a massive improvement.
 They are already so good on the other Mavics that it didn’t seem worth mentioning. (side note: The ‘arcade mode’ on the Parrot Anafi’s gimbal is better to use than DJI’s FPV mode, in my view, but for photography & videography the Mavics win.)